waaberi/WabzGroupFinder/README.md

 # Wabz Group Finder

-This is a group finder for rblx
+This is a group finder for Roblox.
+For some reason GitHub shows that 2/3 of my code is written in Python, but that 2/3 is for the installer.
+The group finder is made in NodeJS.

 ## Installation